toshinori8/toshinori8/README.md

-- 👋 Hi, I’m @toshinori
+- 👋 Hi, I’m Adam
-- 👀 I’m interested in arduino and frontend in java frameworks
+- 👀 I’m interested in arduino, frontend & backend in java frameworks.
 - 🌱 I’m learning from 90'
 - 📫 You can reach me at http://adamkarski.art/

 <!---
 toshinori8/toshinori8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.